kingzamzon/docs/docs/concepts/capacity-credits-concept.md

 # Paying For Usage

-# Overview

-By default, all users get zero free requests on Lit every 24 hours.
-In order to use the network, you must reserve capacity.
-This can be done using capacity credits, which allow holders to reserve a configurable number of requests (measured in requests per day) over a fixed length of time (i.e. one week).

 :::note
 Currently Rate Limiting is only enabled on `Habanero` and `Manzano` see [here](../network/networks/testnet) for test networks see [here](../network/networks/mainnet) for mainnet networks
 :::

+# Overview

+In order to use Lit, you must reserve capacity on the network.
+This can be done using capacity credits, which allow holders to reserve a configurable number of requests (measured in requests per day) over a fixed length of time (i.e. one week).

 # **Processing Requests**